QUANTUM TECHNOLOGY - 2024/5

 The School of Mathematics and Physics is committed to developing graduates with strengths in Employability, Digital Capabilities, Global and Cultural Capabilities, Sustainability, and Resourcefulness and Resilience.
 This module is designed to allow students to develop knowledge, skills, and capabilities in the following areas:

 Resourcefulness and Resilience: By participating in group activities, students have the opportunity to demonstrate resourcefulness and resilience through problem-solving, time management, collaboration, conflict resolution, adaptability, seeking feedback, and reflective practices.
-These skills are invaluable in navigating challenges, both within group settings and in real-world situations, fostering their personal growth and success.
+These skills are invaluable in navigating challenges, both within group settings and in real-world situations, fostering their personal growth and success (Q Bio).
+Quantum biology is a very interdisciplinary field, and the group presentations will require students to read, absorb and speak to articles and papers in physics, chemistry and biology (Q Bio).

-Employability: The market for graduates in quantum computing is expected to rise significantly in the future as the technology becomes more established, and background knowledge of the variety of platforms with their various advantages and disadvantages will be very beneficial.
+Employability.
 The group project will enhance students' employability by providing them with practical experience in collaboration, communication, problem-solving, adaptability, accountability to others, time management, leadership, professionalism, and networking.
 These skills are transferable to various professional settings and contribute to their readiness for the workforce.
+(Q Bio).

 Programmes this module appears in